auraoupa/perf-pangeo-deployments/README.md

       - medium-4-8GB
       - large-12-16GB

-So depending on the number of workers asked, the adequate queue wille be selected.
+So depending on the number of workers asked, the adequate queue will be selected.

 ## The data